POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive

-POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive is a play by Selina Fillinger that opened on Broadway on April 27, 2022 at the Shubert Theatre.
-The original Broadway production was directed by Susan Stroman and starred Lilli Cooper (Chris), Lea DeLaria (Bernadette), Rachel Dratch (Stephanie), Julianne Hough (Dusty), Suzy Nakamura (Jean), Julie White (Harriet), and Vanessa Williams (Margaret).
+POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive is a play by Selina Fillinger that opened on Broadway on April 27, 2022, at the Shubert Theatre.
+The original production was directed by Susan Stroman and starred Lilli Cooper (Chris), Lea DeLaria (Bernadette), Rachel Dratch (Stephanie), Julianne Hough (Dusty), Suzy Nakamura (Jean), Julie White (Harriet), and Vanessa Williams (Margaret).
+They were joined by Standbys Gisela Chípe, Jennifer Fouché, Lisa Helmi Johanson, and Awni Abdi-Bahri (as Anita Abdinezhad).

 Plot summary

-The show centers around a PR nightmare for the White House while seven women try to keep the President out of trouble.
+The show centers around a PR nightmare for the White House while seven women try to keep the president out of trouble.